gnu-octave/octave-doctest/README.txt

   Save that to 'add7.m'.
 Now you can say 'doctest add7' and it will run 'add7(3)' and make sure that it gets back 'ans = 10'.

+  If the output of some function will change each time you call it, for instance if it includes a random number, you can put *** (three asterisks) where the changing element should be.
+This acts as a wildcard, and will match anything.

   LIMITATIONS: